kevin-j-m/kjm-blog/content/posts/available-for-hire-2022.md

 description = "Kevin Murphy is looking for his next full-time remote role."
 +++

+UPDATE: I am [no longer]({{< ref "/posts/bookbub-start" >}}) looking for work.
+Below is my original post from when I was.

 I’m a Ruby and Rails developer looking for my next full-time remote role.
 Here’s a little [about me]({{< ref "about" >}}) and what I’m looking for.
-If this sounds like a good fit for your organization, I’d love to [talk](mailto:murphy.kevin.mail@gmail.com?subject=Opportunity%20To%20Work%20Together) with you.
+If this sounds like a good fit for your organization, I’d love to talk with you.

 ## How I Work